Legislature(2023 - 2024)BARNES 124

 number of part-time nonresident students.

-MS. ANDERSON stated she will get those numbers from the
+MS. ANDERSON stated she would get those numbers from the

 university and provide them to the committee.